Paleo Diet 101: a Comprehensive Beginners' Guide

 The number of calories your body needs to sustain your current weight will vary from person to person.
 See a registered dietician or your medical provider if you want an accurate answer to this question yourself.

-How long does it take to see results from the paleo diet?
+How long does it take to see results from the paleo lifestyle?

-How to gain weight on a paleo diet
+How to gain weight on a paleo lifestyle

-Being high in great nutrients and proteins, the paleo diet can also be used to gain muscle and body mass.
+Being high in great nutrients and proteins, the paleo lifestyle can also be used to gain muscle and body mass.

 Can you gain weight on paleo?